mschmidty/schmidty_notes/blog/r/2023-02-03-test-rmd/index.md

 generated using 11ty (eleventy).
 Up until now, to get my R work on this site, I have been writing R in another document and manually copying over code and outputs to markdown files on this site.
-Given how ineficient that process is, I figured it was time to figure out how to write Rmarkdown and render it more seamlessly with this site.
+Given how inefficient that process is, I figured it was time to figure out how to write Rmarkdown and render it more seamlessly with this site.

 To be clear, this isn’t some automated system to get Rmarkdown to build